-If you’re new to managing events – or just want a confidence boost so you know you’ve got everything covered – we’re here to help.
+If you’re new to exhibition planning – or just want a confidence boost so you know you’ve got everything covered – we’re here to help.

 1. Be clear why you’re attending

 OK, it sounds like Mrs State-the-Obvious has just come to town.

 What do you really want to get out of it?

 You’d be surprised how many people exhibit just because someone else does it.
 Not everyone is clear about their objectives – and unless you know exactly what you want, you’re pretty certain not to get it!

 So the first thing you need to do is think – ideally armed with a pen, pencil, cup of tea and slice of cake – and log everything you know about the event.